-GLA Guidance City Corporation Guidance Best-Practice Guidance (City Corporation Guidance Development of the pre-redevelopment audit Development of the pre-redevelopment audit Development of the pre-re The audit should be carried out early on (at pre-application stage) and should inform the design.
+GLA Guidance City Corporation Guidance Best-Practice Guidance (City Corporation Guidance +) Development of the pre-redevelopment audit Development of the pre-redevelopment audit Development of the pre-redevelopment audit The audit should be carried out early on (at pre-application stage) and should inform the design.
 Applicants should complete and submit a pre-redevelopment audit as supporting evidence to their CE Statement.
 Establish measurable targets for the preferred scenario of retained, reused, remanufactured, diverted, recycled materials, and opportunities for embodied carbon savings.
 Identify any limitations in the findings and results of the audit (e.g. limited access to site) and/or risk in its delivery (e.g. contractor buy-in).
 Propose how these limitations will be addressed, and risks managed throughout the design stages.
 Map and engage key stakeholders, partner organisations, and/or materials platforms that will deliver the pre-redevelopment audit.
 Each stakeholder should attend the initial site visit.
 Detail how the pre-redevelopment audit will be managed and reported throughout design development.
 Identify a key stakeholder/s to manage and champion this process.
-Outline collaboration, ir opportunities within a p Consider collaboration, opportunities with othe Demonstrate how designs use opportunities.
+Outline collaboration, information and coordination sharing opportunities within a portfolio.
+Consider collaboration, information sharing, and coordination opportunities with other developments.
+Demonstrate how design-decisions have been influenced by reuse opportunities.